Enhanced collisionless laser absorption in strongly magnetized plasmas: Spontaneous excitation of magnetized plasma waves

 When a laser beam propagates through a plasma, thermal and other fluctuations seed the growth of parametric instabilities.
 In PIC simulations, statistical noise due to particle sampling mimics the effects of physical fluctuations, and the laser scatters spontaneously.
 The scattering is dominated by coherent three-wave interactions whenever the resonance conditions $k_1^\mu=k_2^\mu+k_3^\mu$ are satisfied, where $k^\mu=(\omega,\mathbf{k})$ is the wave 4-momentum and $\omega=\omega(\mathbf{k})$ satisfies the wave dispersion relation.
 The highest-frequency wave $k_1$ is the pump wave, and waves $k_2$ and $k_3$ are two daughter waves.
 In our setup, waves $k_1$ and $k_2$ are mostly transverse with a small longitudinal component, whereas wave $k_3$ is mostly longitudinal with small transverse components.
 Since eigenmodes in magnetized plasmas are neither purely transverse nor purely longitudinal when $\mathbf{B}_0$ is at an oblique angle with $\mathbf{k}$, analyzing a single field component is sufficient to reveal all waves that are present in the system.

 To identify the excited waves, we use continuous wavelet transform (CWT) to analyze snapshots of electromagnetic fields in our simulations.
 The CWT allows for extraction of characteristic wave vectors, similar to the Fourier transform, while also spatially distinguishing the plasma region from the vacuum regions where the wave vectors are different.
-To reduce effects of particle noise in CWT, we run each simulation twice: once with the laser and once without.
-Subtracting the laser-off CWT power spectrum from the laser-on power spectrum removes laser-independent plasma waves.
+To reduce effects of PIC noise in CWT, we run each simulation twice: once with the laser and once without.
+Subtracting the laser-off CWT power spectrum from the laser-on power spectrum removes laser-independent waves, which are excited due to PIC noise before the laser arrives.
 Then, in the noise-subtracted CWT $|S(x,k)|^2$, each horizontal band can be associated with a coherently excited wave.
 The CWTs for $E_y$ are shown in Figure~\ref{fig:CWTs_all}; those of other field components are similar.
-The dashed vertical lines mark the initial plasma boundaries, and the U shape is an artifact of CWTs at small wave vectors.
+The dashed vertical lines mark the initial plasma boundaries, and the U shape near the bottom corners is an artifact of CWTs at small wave vectors.

-Common to all scenarios shown in Figure \ref{fig:CWTs_all} are three wave bands corresponding to the incident laser at \mbox{$ck_1\approx5.3$ Prad/s}, the magnetized Langmuir-like P wave at \mbox{$ck_3\approx10.2$ Prad/s}, and the resultant backscattered light at \mbox{$ck_2\approx4.9$ Prad/s}.
+Common to all scenarios shown in Figure \ref{fig:CWTs_all} are three wave bands corresponding to the incident laser at \mbox{$ck_1\approx5.3$ Prad/s}, the magnetized Langmuir-like P wave at \mbox{$ck_3\approx10.2$ Prad/s}, and the resultant backscattered light at \mbox{$ck_2\approx4.9$ Prad/s}, where \mbox{Prad} is \mbox{$10^{15}$ rad}.
 These daughter waves are the result of magnetized Raman-like scattering, \cite{grebogi1980brillouin,shi2017laser,jia2017kinetic} whose resonance conditions can always be satisfied.
 At given plasma density and temperature, changing $B_0$ only slightly affects the P wave as long as $\omega_{c}$ is not close to $\omega_p$.
 Consequently, the kinematics of the P-wave mediated scattering only weakly depends on $B_0$, and the growth rate $M\sim O(1)$ varies slightly with the magnetic field.

 In addition, coherent scattering can be mediated by the electron-cyclotron-like F wave, which is present only when $B_0$ is nonzero and the propagation angle is oblique.
 For the four representative scenarios shown in Figure~\ref{fig:CWTs_all}, resonant wave triads that involve F waves are identified by parallelograms in Figure~\ref{fig:dispersionrelations}.
 The arrow along the diagonal of the parallelogram represents the pump wave, while the edges represent the daughter waves.
 In the case of primary scattering, the pump is the incident laser.
 In the case of secondary scattering, a daughter wave from the primary scattering acts as the pump.